 Press the seek up and down keys to skip backwards and forwards through tracks.

 Press and hold the seek keys to enable fast rewind/fast forward through track content.

-Use the function buttons to enable shuffle and repeat with respect to folders and playlists.
+Use the function buttons to enable shuffle, repeat and scan with respect to the whole device, folders and playlists.